Coronavirus News: 3 NY children die from syndrome possibly linked to COVID-19

 The illness, called Pediatric Multi-System Inflammatory Syndrome Associated with COVID-19, prompted an advisory to healthcare providers to immediately report any related symptoms.

-New York is helping develop national criteria for identifying and responding to the syndrome at the request of the Centers for Disease Control, Cuomo said.
+New York is helping develop national criteria for identifying and responding to the syndrome at the request of the Centers for Disease Control and Prevention, Cuomo said.

 Children elsewhere in the U.S. have also been hospitalized with the condition, which was also seen in Europe.